Waiting patiently is usually a time of testing — testing our trust in, and our commitment to, Yahuwah Elohim [the Hebrew name for the LORD God].

-If we find ourselves anxiously yearning for an answer to a dilemma, and yet we feel stuck in a place of insurmountable passage, and we are agitated, troubled, and nervous!
+If we find ourselves anxiously yearning for an answer to a dilemma, and yet we feel stuck!
+We are stuck in a place of insurmountable passage!
+We are stuck in agitation, feeling troubled and nervous!

 Perhaps we have cried out to God.
-We have looked to Him, acknowledged our need for His help, but we are pacing a rut in our floor.
+We have looked to Him, acknowledged our need for His help in our prayers.
+But we are pacing a rut in our floor.
 There seems to be no answer, no solution — even after we have prayed!